Medicinal Plant Lexicon

 Family

-Liquorice populates a large area with its various different varieties from southeastern Europe to Asia, Ukraine, Central Russia, Southern Siberia, Afghanistan to western China.
-The plant is farmed in warm-temperate to subtropical countries on all continents.
-The durable bush that grows to over 1m high is anchored with a long, thick taproot and thick lateral roots in the soil.
-Each year strong stems with odd pinnate leaves (each from 3 to 7 pairs) grow from a very woody rhizome (underground stem).
-The individual leaflets are ovate and abaxial, hairy underneath, otherwise glabrous (Latin "glaber", "glabra" = bald).
-Lots of small pale lilac-coloured butterfly flowers grow close together in 10 to 15cm long racemes in the leaf axils.
-The fruits are 1.5 to 2.5cm long husks with kidney-shaped seeds.
+The plant is cultivated in warm temperate to subtropical countries on all continents.
+The long-lived bush grows over 1 m high and is anchored with a long, thick taproot and thick lateral roots in the soil.
+Each year, strong stems with odd-pinnate leaves (3 to 7 pairs each) grow from a very woody rhizome (underground stem).
+The individual leaflets are ovate and abaxial, hairy on the underside, otherwise glabrous (Latin "glaber", "glabra" = bald).
+Several small pale lilac-coloured butterfly flowers grow close together in 10 to 15 cm long racemes in the leaf axils.
+The fruits are 1.5 to 2.5 cm long pods with kidney-shaped seeds.

-The name genus Glycyrrhiza from the Greek "glykys" = sweet and 'rhiza' = root refers to the very sweet-tasting root, caused by the glycyrrhizin contained in the root, a triterpenoid, which has approximately 50 times the sweetening power of cane sugar (sucrose).
-A "liquorice juice" (Liquiritiae succus) is taken from the root, which is incorporated into the world's most popular liquorice sweets.
+The name genus Glycyrrhiza, from the Greek "glykys" = sweet and 'rhiza' = root, refers to the very sweet-tasting root caused by the glycyrrhizin contained in the root, a triterpenoid that has approximately 50 times the sweetening power of cane sugar (sucrose).
+A "licorice juice" (liquiritiae succus) is extracted from the root, which is incorporated into the world's most popular liquorice sweets.
 To do this, the fresh roots are crushed and boiled with water for many hours.
-The extracted juice is very slowly thickened into a viscous consistency.
+The extracted juice is then very slowly thickened into a viscous consistency.
 The typical liquorice flavour forms during this process.
 The viscous extract is incorporated at a maximum of 5% to 50% into liquorice products.
-These are made from sugar, flour, starch and/or gelatin, as well as fragrances and flavours.
-The Federal Association of the Confectionery Industry specifies a maximum level of 200mg of glycyrrhizin per 100g of liquorice products.
-Products with a higher content must be labeled as "Strong liquorice", indicating a high intake (see side effects).
-The first liquorice in the typical worm shape is said to have been on a German conveyor belt in 1925.
+These are made from sugar, flour, starch and/or gelatin, as well as fragrances and flavorings.
+The Federal Association of the Confectionery Industry specifies a maximum level of 200 mg of glycyrrhizin per 100 g of liquorice products.
+Products with a higher content must be labeled as "Strong licorice", indicating a high intake (see side effects).
+The first licorice in the typical snail shape is said to have been produced in Germany in 1925.

 Medicinally used parts of plants (herbal drug)

-The dried, peeled or unpeeled roots are used.
-The commercial drug comes from farms in China, Russia and Turkey, also from Italy, Bulgaria and Spain.
+The dried, peeled or unpeeled roots with their runners (Liquiritiae radix - licorice root) are used.
+The commercially available drug comes from cultivations in China, Russia, and Turkey, as well as from Italy, Bulgaria, and Spain.

 Constituents of the herbal drug

-Liquorice root contains triterpenoid (mainly glycyrrhizin), flavonoids, isoflavones and polysaccharides.
+Licorice root contains triterpene saponins (mainly glycyrrhizin), flavonoids, isoflavones, and polysaccharides.

 Quality of the drug